 Colombia’s tropical forests, covering 52% and more than 60 million hectares of the country’s land area, are home to some of the world’s greatest biodiversity and provide important economic, social and cultural services for local communities.

 Yet deforestation has been increasing.
 Between 1990 and 2016, more than 6 million hectares of forests were lost.
-Since the 2016 conclusion of the peace process between the Government and Revolutionary Armed Forces of Colombia (FARC), deforestation rates have increased rapidly as agricultural expansion, cattle ranching, illegal mining and logging encroach on previously off-limits areas.
+Since the 2016 conclusion of the peace process between the Government and Revolutionary Armed Forces of Colombia (FARC), deforestation rates have increased rapidly as agricultural expansion for pasture and crop cultivation, illegal mining and logging encroach on areas previously off-limits due to the country’s conflict.
 In 2018, Colombia lost more than 197,000 hectares of natural forest, mainly in the Amazonia region.

 - Achieve zero net deforestation.